aldycool/NETCoreSync/netcoresync_moor/README.md

     await database.syncInto(someTable).syncInsert(data);
   });
   ```
-  NetCoreSync introduces the equivalent counterpart methods like `syncInsert`, `syncReplace`, `syncDelete`, etc., for the standard Moor operations such as `insert`, `replace`, `delete`, etc. Read more on the documentation to find out what the changes are (As per writing, read the `netcoresync_operation_test.dart` on the `test` folder, this test file covers all of the equivalent methods).
-Also it is required to **wrap any of the equivalent counterpart methods that modifies data (insert, update, delete) inside a Transaction block** as those methods will execute on several tables internally, so atomic operation is needed to ensure the data integrity.
+  NetCoreSync introduces the equivalent counterpart methods like `syncInsert`, `syncReplace`, `syncDelete`, etc., for the standard Moor operations such as `insert`, `replace`, `delete`, etc. Read more on the documentation to find out what the changes are (As per writing, read the `netcoresync_operation_test.dart` on the `test` folder, this test file covers all of the equivalent methods). ~~Also it is required to **wrap any of the equivalent counterpart methods that modifies data (insert, update, delete) inside a Transaction block** as those methods will execute on several tables internally, so atomic operation is needed to ensure the data integrity.~~ (Since the ServerTimeStamp approach, this is not needed anymore)
 - TODO: explain on how to do Synchronization
 - Restrictions:
   - All restrictions inherited from NetCoreSync